 The Haven Center's Co-Founder, Owner and Chief Executive Christopher Taloumis is a lifelong Cape Cod resident who, along with Co-Founder Jill Taloumis, understands and values the unique needs of Cape Cod towns and businesses.
-Since 1985, Chris has also owned and operated a service business based in Orleans, MA, and as a long-time businessman on Cape Cod, Chris knows how to successfully operate a year-round local business on Cape Cod, which will provide The Haven Center with a competitive advantage over other businesses.
+Since 1985, Chris has also owned and operated a retail / service business based in Orleans, MA, and as a long-time businessman on Cape Cod, Chris knows how to successfully operate a year-round local business on Cape Cod, which will provide Haven Center with a competitive advantage over other businesses.

-The Haven Center currently holds three PCRs from the Medical Use of Marijuana Program to operate vertically-integrated MMTCs in the Commonwealth.
-In order to obtain these PCRs, The Haven Center's diverse and experienced executive management team, facility properties, financing, business plans, and operational plans were highly scrutinized and ultimately approved by the Medical Use of Marijuana Program over a period of several years.
-In addition, since The Haven Center obtained a PCR prior to the commencement of the adult-use application process and has already been fully vetted by the Medical Use of Marijuana Program, The Haven Center has been granted RMD Applicant Priority Status by the Commission.
-This priority status will allow The Haven Center's completed marijuana establishment applications to be reviewed by the Commission before those submitted by non-priority adult-use Marijuana Establishment applicants, which will enable The Haven Center to begin operating and contributing to the local community sooner.
+Haven Center currently holds three Provisional Certificates of Registration ("PCRs") from the Massachusetts Department of Public Health to operate vertically-integrated Medical Marijuana Treatment Centers in the Commonwealth.
+In order to obtain these PCRs, the Haven Center's diverse and experienced executive management team, facility properties, financing, business plans, and operational plans were highly scrutinized and ultimately approved by the DPH over a period of several years.
+In addition, since the Haven Center obtained a PCR prior to the commencement of the adult-use application process and has already been fully vetted by the DPH, the Haven Center has been granted RMD Applicant Priority Status by the Commission.
+This priority status will allow the Haven Center's completed RME applications to be reviewed by the Commission before those submitted by non-priority adult-use Marijuana Establishment applicants, which will enable the Haven Center to begin serving patients and consumers and contributing to the local community sooner.

-The Haven Center also has leading dispensary operators, patient education specialists, experienced management, and cannabis cultivation, security, retail, and processing experts all aiming to create a best-in-class establishment to better support the needs of its customers.
-The Haven Center feels confident that their highly qualified team mixed with their ties to the local community will allow them to stand out as a leading marijuana establishment within the Town and in Southeastern Massachusetts.
+Haven Center also has leading dispensary operators, patient education specialists, experienced management, and cannabis cultivation, security, retail, and processing experts all aiming to create a best-in-class establishment to better support the needs of its customers.
+Haven Center feels confident that their highly qualified team mixed with their ties to the local community will allow them to stand out as a leading marijuana establishment within the municipality and in Barnstable County.